-It assists the property was extended and altered circa 1995.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered and extended to the rear more than 20 years ago.
+The porch appears to have been added within the last 5 years.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.